 There are two categories of HIPAA Privacy Rule compliant entities:

-· Covered Entities include health plans (such as health insurance companies, HMOs, company health plans, government programs paying for health care and the military and veterans health care programs), health care clearinghouses (entities that process nonstandard health information received from other entities), and healthcare providers (doctors, clinics, psychologists, dentists, chiropractors, nursing homes, and pharmacies) who transmit any information in an electronic form in connection with a transaction for which the Department of Health and Human Services HHS has adopted a standard.
+- healthcare providers (doctors, clinics, psychologists, dentists, chiropractors, nursing homes, and pharmacies) who transmit any electronic information about a transaction for which the Department of Health and Human Services HHS has adopted a standard.

-· Business Associate – any person or entity who performs certain functions or activities that involve the use or disclosure of protected health information on behalf of, or providing services to, a covered entity.
+- Business Associate is any person or entity that performs certain functions or activities involving the use or disclosure of protected health information on behalf of, or providing services to, a covered entity.

 The HIPAA Security Rule requires entities covered by the HIPAA law to have appropriate administrative, physical and technical safeguards in place to ensure confidentiality, integrity, and security of electronically transmitted PHI.
 Administrative safeguards refer to access control and training, physical safeguards refer to actual medical device and media control, and technical safeguards relate to the health data itself.